abhinavanand1608/Entertainment-App/README.md

 This App needs a Google Cloud Platform Account, so make sure you have one created and also the project in which you'll be working.
 I will show you the steps how to configure GCP inorder to run this application.

 ## Steps For Installation

+### Step 1- Login to your Google Cloud Platform Console.